Bacquerie/notes/cs230/programming/playground/logistic-regression/index.md

 grand_parent: CS 230 - Programming
 parent: CS 230 - Playground
 ---

-# Logistic Regression: Cat vs Not-Cat
+# LOGISTIC REGRESSION: CAT VS NOT-CAT
 ---

 The following code demonstrates an [implementation] of the *Logistic Regression* algorithm applied to the **cat-vs-noncat** [training] and [test] datasets.
 Explanation will only be added when the